Easy & Festive Book Pumpkin Craft Perfect for Autumn Decor

 Have you seen a decorative book pumpkin in a cute decor store?
 This simple pumpkin craft uses an old discarded or broken paperback book and some paint to make the cutest book pumpkin fall decoration that can be used for centerpieces or autumn decor.
-It is a surprisingly easy fall craft for older kids and adults.
+It is a surprisingly easy fall craft for older kids and adults to make fall pumpkins from an old book.

 Finding really easy fall crafts that turn out with limited skills and are inexpensive to make is sometimes difficult, but this book pumpkin craft ticks all the boxes and turns out so cute.
 Older kids will be able to craft their own book pumpkins and younger kids can help with several of the crafting steps.